-We talk to Andy about his role as a Junior Accountant here at The Accountancy Partnership.
+We talk to Andy about his role as an Accounts Semi Senior here at The Accountancy Partnership.

 Give an overview of the duties, functions, and responsibilities of your job.